• Free Tours

 At the heart of this barrio is the magnificent old Cathedral.
 Go into light a candle or gaze at the 13 geese who reside in its Gothic cloister.

 MY LOCAL TIP: There is a lot of history and important buildings that can easily get overlooked while exploring on your own.
-For inside knowledge and a pleasant couple of hours, take a Free Walking Tour of the area.
+For insider knowledge and a pleasant couple of hours, take a Free Walking Tour of the area.

 12- Gràcia neighbourhood